 In Image path, set the path to the container image.

-If you use a private registry, click Add registry, and provide the details for your registry.
+If you use a private registry, in Private registry, select an existing registry or click Add, and provide the details for your registry.

 (Optional) In Entrypoint command, specify the entrypoint command for the container.If you need to pass container arguments, specify them in this field as well.